FDR control with adaptive procedures and FDR monotonicity: Application to gene expression data. Application to gene expression data

-The first dataset used is that of \cite{andersson:2007} who studied several types of childhood leukemia.
-We focus here on search for genes whose expression separated 6 patients with normal bone marrow from 11 T-Cell Acute Lymphoblastic Leukemia patients, which yielded a large number of discoveries (differentiating genes).
-The number of hypotheses (e.g. potentially differentiating probesets) was $m=21288$; the corresponding reported p-values were ordered and plotted on Fig. \ref{fig:example_pval}a.
-Our estimators for $m_0$, obtained using eq. (\ref{eq:Chatm0}) and (\ref{def:mgal}) for this data, were $\hatm = 7093,\galm=6380$, and the estimated numbers of discoveries were $m-\hatm \approx 14000, m-\galm \approx 15000$.
+The first data set used is that of \citet{andersson2007} who studied several types of childhood leukemia.
+We focus here on the search for genes whose expression separated 6 patients with normal bone marrow from 11 T-Cell Acute Lymphoblastic Leukemia patients, which yielded a large number of discoveries (differentiating genes).
+The number of hypotheses (e.g., potentially differentiating probe sets) was $m=21\mbox{,}288$; the corresponding reported $p$-values were ordered and plotted on Figure \ref{fig:example_pval}a.
+Our estimators for $m_0$, obtained using equations (\ref{eq:Chatm0}) and (\ref{def:mgal}) for this data, were $\hatm= 7093,\galm=6380$, and the estimated numbers of discoveries were $m-\hatm\approx14\mbox{,}000, m-\galm\approx15\mbox{,}000$.

-The second study, of \cite{pawitan:2005} on breast cancer, had a relatively small number of discoveries.
-The aim was to find genes that differentiated early discovery breast cancer cases of poor and good outcomes, i.e. were differentially expressed between tumors obtained from $38$ subjects that died of the disease and from $121$ patients who were alive.
-The number of hypotheses was $m=44611$, and our p-values based estimators for $m_0$ (plotted in Fig. \ref{fig:example_pval}b) were $\hatm = 38587,\galm=37580$.
+The second study, of \citet{pawitan2005} on breast cancer, had a relatively small number of discoveries.
+The aim was to find genes that differentiated early discovery breast cancer cases of poor and good outcomes, that is, were differentially expressed between tumors obtained from $38$ subjects that died of the disease and from $121$ patients who were alive.
+The number of hypotheses was $m=44\mbox{,}611$, and our $p$-values based estimators for $m_0$ (plotted in Figure \ref{fig:example_pval}b) were $\hatm= 38\mbox{,}587,\galm=37\mbox{,}580$.

 For both studies we have set the desired FDR value at $q=0.1$.
-We plot in Fig. \ref{fig:example_pval} the sorted p-values $p_{(i)}$ versus $i/m$ for these two datasets.
-In each of the two figures we show three FDR lines; the $\alpha_i$ of BH95 (see eq. (\ref{eq:alpha})) and the values of $\gamma_i$ corresponding to our two procedures, (see eq. (\ref{def:gamma_i})).
+We plot in Figure~\ref{fig:example_pval} the sorted $p$-values $p_{(i)}$ versus $i/m$ for these two data sets.
+In each of the two figures we show three FDR lines; the $\alpha_i$ of BH95 [see equation~(\ref{eq:alpha})] and the values of $\gamma_i$ corresponding to our two procedures [see equation~(\ref{def:gamma_i})].